the grand ole opry

 MARTY STUART

-Marty Stuart visited Norsk Countrytreff in 2002, and was a name that really struck between mountains and valleys.
-Stuart's love for country music has allowed him to shine in several different arenas, both as a musician and as a producer for himself - and others.
-And as a genre-crossing artist, he was also presented in the Rock and Roll Hall of Fame.
+Marty Stuart visited Norsk Countrytreff in 2002, and was a name that truly struck between mountains and valleys.
+Stuart's love of country music has allowed him to shine in many different arenas, both as a musician and as a producer for himself - and others.
+And as a genre-crossing artist, he was also inducted into the Rock and Roll Hall of Fame.

-Marty Stuart was invited into the Opry family in 1992, and the wardrobe he took over had previously belonged to artists such as Ernest Tubb and The Texas Troubadours, Marty Robbins and Porter Wagoner.
-Stuart, who started as a musician first in a team with Lester Flatts, and then in a team with Johnny Cash, went solo in the 80s and left the world at his feet.
+Marty Stuart was invited into the Opry family in 1992, and the wardrobe he took over had belonged to Artists like Ernest Tubb and The Texas Troubadours, Marty Robbins and Porter Wagoner from before.
+Stuart, who started out as a musician first with Lester Flatts, and then with Johnny Cash, went solo in the 80s and had the world at his feet.

 PAM TILLIS

-Pam Tillis came across the pond to Norsk Countrytreff in 2007, and in her suitcase she had close to 20 Top 10 positions and 6 singles that reached 1st place on the charts.
+Pam Tillis came across the pond to Norsk Countrytreff in 2007, bringing with her nearly 20 Top 10 hits and 6 singles that reached #1 on the charts.
 With 3 CMA Awards and 2 Grammys, it was an experienced and well-established star who took the stage at the festival this summer day.

 Pam Tillis was invited into the Opry family by Little Jimmy Dickens in 2000, and needed no time to think about accepting the invitation.
 And even though Pam was the daughter of Mel Tillis, it was her own musical qualities that earned her a place in the musical family.
 She also participated in The First All-Female Country Tour, with Carlene Carter and Lorrie Morgan.